 Assets of the estate are generally distributed after payment of inheritance taxes and other debts of the decedent according to the will.
 If the decedent didn’t have a will, the decedent’s property will go to the decedent’s relatives (if any) according to Maryland Law.
 Read the Law: MD Code Estates & Trusts § 3-101 to 3-112

 Estates are either small or regular estates.
-Small estates are for estates that are worth $30,000 or less.
-Regular estates are for estates values more than $30,000.
+Small estates are estates that are worth $50,000 or less.
+Regular estates are estates valued at more than $50,000.
+If the only heir is a spouse, small estate status extends up to a value of $100,000.
 Read the Law: MD Code Estates & Trusts § 5-601

 The personal representative pays the debts of the estate, distributes assets of the estate, reports to the court what he or she did, and closes the estate.
 The court rules for estates administration are found in Title 6 of the Maryland court rules.
 Read the Law: MD Code Estates & Trusts § 10-101, Title 6 of the Maryland Rules